 It just occurred to me looking at the above paragraph that people easily confuse and call it “Trolling” in the language of social networking.
-There can be a single person or a group involved in online harassing.
-You can see many and regular examples of trolling on Twitter and Facebook where seemingly normal looking people continue to defame and hurt others that do not show similar thoughts.
+There can be a single person or a group involved in online harassment.
+You can see many regular examples of trolling on Twitter and Facebook where seemingly normal-looking people continue to defame and hurt others that do not show similar thoughts.

-In most of the cases, cyber criminals have the luxury of anonymity provided by the Internet.
+In most cases, cybercriminals have the luxury of anonymity provided by the Internet.
 Some might use advanced techniques such as hiding IPs and using special browsers to confuse the law enforcement authorities if anyone reports them.

 Why do people cyberstalk

 There can be n number of reasons why people cyberstalk.
 The most common one is to defame the victim and thereby gain some kind of gratification – in the form of satisfaction or monetary benefits.
 Since we have talked of “trolling”, I would like to draw your attention to the kind of language and abuses hurled at news media or politicians on Twitter – if you have an account.
 That is the smallest form of cyberstalking – collecting negative material about them, posting it all over the microblogging site, and promoting the material so that “all others” get to see it.
 In this particular case, the aim is to defame the victim whereby the person stalking is either paid by opposing parties or gets a sense of satisfaction that he or she is “exposing” the media or person whom we can call the victim in this case.

 I am listing the reasons I can think of, in the order of their use: